streamnative/oxia/docs/Scalable Metadata Service.md

 The first step is to subscribe to a feed of 'shard-assignment' changes, so that the client is aware of the up-to-date state of the cluster.

-After that, clients will make GRPC request directly to the node where the shard's leader is running.
+After that, clients will make gRPC request directly to the node where the shard's leader is running.

 ### Receiving change data notifications